 Holt is the last Seminole to hit .400 in a season, hitting .401 over 237 at-bats in 63 games in 2009.

-As a sophomore in 2009, Holt won the ABCA/Rawlings Gold Glove Award for his outstanding defense in center field.
+As a sophomore, Holt won the ABCA/Rawlings Gold Glove Award for his outstanding defense in center field.

 Holt was the 10th round draft pick of the Indians in the 2010 draft and made his major league debut on July 6, 2014 for the Indians.
 A midseason trade in 2015 sent him to the Reds, where he played through the 2016 season.